foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/breton-warrior.md

   * **Magicka:** 1
   * **Stamina:** 2

 The Breton Warrior is a juggernaut.
 Clad in heavy armor with an extra layer of Alteration magic alongside the innate protection of a Breton, it's nigh impossible to attain higher defenses.
 Once secured, you're free to cut your enemies down one by one, or in groups with cleaving power attacks.
-When your targets are out of reach, take out your crossbolt and pelt them with bolts until they're no longer a threat.
+When your targets are out of reach, take out your crossbow and pelt them with bolts until they're no longer a threat.

 ## Perks